mn-mde-edfi/MDE-EdFi-Documentation/sis_test_plan_d_staging.md

 #### Validate Student ID Test 1

 **Description**: Vendor posts a new valid Ed-Fi Student record to the ODS/API Student end-point.
-Vendor submits Ed-Fi student record to the student’s resource endpoint using a valid student id and associated to the same student.
+Vendor submits Ed-Fi student record to the student's resource endpoint using a valid student id and associated to the same student.

 **Response**
 ```201: created```